tiru-patel/Hadoop-hdfs-mapreduce-Cluster-using-Ansible/README.md

 # :sparkles:Fully Automated Hadoop HDFS-MAPREDUCE Cluster setup on top of AWS using Ansible:sparkles:
 Configuring aws vpc's, subnets, Internet Gateways and then launching EC2 instances is tedious task.
-However, configuring hadoop hdfs cluster and map reduce cluster is super tedious.
+Moreover, configuring hadoop hdfs cluster and map reduce cluster is super tedious.
 So, here I have automated everthing using Ansible.

 ## :heavy_exclamation_mark: Steps to be followed to achieve this task :heavy_exclamation_mark: